Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Similarity Metrics, Datasets, and Toolkits

 Notably, as implied in \eqref{eq13}, SDR and MSE are correlated and can be easily interpreted from one metric to the other.
 Specifically, a lower MSE often leads to higher SDR.
 Besides, as SDR produces clear performance differences, it can be conveniently used to optimize the DNNs.

-Highlighted by International Telecommunication Union (ITU-T) recommendation P.862 \cite{loizou2011speech}, the \emph{perceptual evaluation of speech quality} (PESQ) \cite{rix2001perceptual} takes into account the short memory in human perception and provides a popular tool for assessing speech quality \cite{weng2021semantic}.
+Highlighted by International Telecommunication Union for Telecommunication Standardization Sector (ITU-T) recommendation P.862 \cite{loizou2011speech}, the \emph{perceptual evaluation of speech quality} (PESQ) \cite{rix2001perceptual} takes into account the short memory in human perception and provides a popular tool for assessing speech quality \cite{weng2021semantic}.
 As shown in Fig. \ref{PESQ}, PESQ first preprocesses the reference source \emph{s} and the reconstructed one $\hat s$, after which the two signals are aligned in time to correct the time delays, and undergoes the auditory transform into a representation of perceived loudness in both time and frequency domain.
-Then the disturbance in the frequency and time domain are aggregated by ``disturbance processing'' module, and the output are further mapped to compute the PESQ subjective mean opinion score (MOS) score \cite{rix2001perceptual}.
-In addition, if ``time alignment'' module fails to correctly identify a delay change, the related bad intervals will be realigned and the PESQ MOS score will be recalculated.
-Clearly, in spite of its accuracy, PESQ retains a high computational complexity, which on the other hand limits its lightweight applications.
+Then the disturbance in the frequency and time domain is aggregated by the ``disturbance processing'' module, and the output is further mapped to compute the PESQ subjective mean opinion score (MOS) score \cite{rix2001perceptual}.
+In addition, if the ``time alignment'' module fails to correctly identify a delay change, the related bad intervals will be realigned and the PESQ MOS score will be recalculated.
+Clearly, in spite of its accuracy, PESQ retains high computational complexity, which on the other hand limits its light-weight applications.

 Besides these carefully-designed empirical metrics, the distributions of two speech signals can also be quantified, providing another statistics-related interpolation.
-For instance, Fr\'echet deep speech distance (FDSD) and kernel deep speech distance (KDSD) \cite{binkowski2019high} are adopted in the SemCom system \cite{weng2022deep} to assess the speech similarity and evaluate the quality of recovered speech signals, Specifically, a lower FDSD or KDSD score indicates higher similarity between real and synthesized speech sample sequences.
+For instance, Fr\'echet deep speech distance (FDSD) and kernel deep speech distance (KDSD) \cite{binkowski2019high} are adopted in the SemCom system \cite{weng2022deep} to assess the speech similarity and evaluate the quality of recovered speech signals.
+Specifically, a lower FDSD or KDSD score indicates higher similarity between real and synthesized speech sample sequences.